jhudsl/Documentation_and_Usability/docs/06-how-to_examples.md

 This chapter will demonstrate how to:

-- Understand the goals of a how-to examples
+- Understand the goals of a how-to examples.
-- Describe components included in useful how-to examples
+- Describe components included in useful how-to examples.
-- Create how-to examples that will increase your users' familiarity with your tool
+- Create how-to examples that will increase your users' familiarity with your tool.

 ## The goal of a how-to examples